chinnurtb/raven/README.md

 =================================================

-This project is implementing an activation platform for rapid provisioning and migration scenarios, providing a RESTfull API.
+This project is implementing an activation platform for rapid provisioning and migration scenarios, providing a well designed RESTfull API.

 General notes
 -------------